glatiuden/PeerPrep/ops/monitoring/README.md

 helm upgrade --install loki grafana/loki-stack --set grafana.enabled=false,prometheus.enabled=false
 ```

-Loki is used as a centralized log collector across the different pods deployed in cluster.
+Loki is used as a centralized log collector across the different pods deployed in the cluster.

 ### To view Loki Logs in Grafana
 If you haven't enabled Grafana Dashboard, please use any one of the method in Accessing the Dashboards above.